 Known as the “toothache plant,” herbalists reach for spilanthes tincture for its pain-relieving and numbing properties.
 It’s traditionally been used to treat inflamed gums, mouth sores, and toothaches.
 Spilanthes antibacterial and antiviral properties are lesser known but no less potent.
 It’s a wonderful herb for helping fight infections, colds, and flu.
 Thankfully, making a tincture from this colorful plant is easy to do at home!

-This underrated herb is one of my favorites for quickly combating colds, flu, and infections at the first signs of illness.
+This underrated herb is one of my favorite herbs for quickly combating colds, flu, and infections at the first signs of illness.
+It’s an immune-boosting herb, and it also has topical antimicrobial properties.

 When I’m starting to feel sick, it’s easy to add a little spilanthes tincture to a cup of tea or juice.
 Its antibacterial properties work quickly and help me recover.
 I’ve also used it as a mouthwash and throat spray.